Trees in our cities: 10 reasons we need to plant more

 6. A helping hand for wildlife

-Important species in their own right, trees also provide a source of food and habitat to a plethora of other species in our urban environments – Bats, birds, badgers, insect, other plants, fungi and mosses, this list is almost endless!
+Important species in their own right, trees also provide a source of food and habitat to a plethora of other species in our urban environments – bats, birds, badgers, insect, other plants, fungi and mosses, to name a few!

 7. They’re good for our mental health and wellbeing